 It can get very easy to get bogged down in numbers.
 Some businesses have reports and metrics for everything.
 There are tools, widgets, and dashboards that cover every aspect of your business.
 As with many operations in the MENA region, you will probably sit in one of two positions.
 Either you have no visibility of your performance, or you’ll be overwhelmed with metrics.
 But are you measuring metrics for the sake of it?
 The business of managing your metrics can become a massive task in itself.
 And, if you’re spending all of your time measuring and driving vanity metrics to validate the existence of aspects of your business, it may be hampering your productivity and your actual sales.
 Streamline your metrics.
 Go back to your objectives and key results and focus on the most important elements for each department in your business.
 Have a more refined set of key performance indicators that are easy to track.

 Can Company Leaders Grow Their Business During COVID-19?

+In these worrying times, many people may be asking whether it is possible for company leaders to grow their business during the COVID-19 pandemic.
+With the forecasted growth in the ecommerce sector in the MENA region, coupled with the fact that online businesses have been some of the areas least affected by the coronavirus, it is evident that if you follow the right course, you can grow during these times.
+Follow the key actions set out in this article, and retain as much flexibility in your operations, and you may find success amidst uncertainty.
 Finally, we believe we have put together the right formula of processes, tools and knowledge to bring all the sales and marketing digital aspects together and furnish a framework that is results oriented.
 Talk to a Hover if you’re interested to find out more about our solution.